robvanson/akouste/README.md

 When the experiment is ready to be deployed, it can be saved using the **Save Experiment...** button on top of the HTML window.
 If work has to be interrupted before it is finished, or when the final experiment is ready, the Markdown window can be saved using the **Save MD...** button.
 The resulting Markdown file will contain all information needed to continue later or to add changes.
 It can be opened again with the **Open a Markdown file** selection/upload button.

+## Stimuli

+Stimuli are organized as tables with named columns and each row containing the information of a single presentation.
+Necessary information contained in each row are the stimulus files (audio) or values (text fields) to be presented, and, for the analysis, the experimental conditions they represent.

+The stimulus tables can be constructed in a simple spreadsheet table and saved as a CSV (comma separated values) file.
+For practical reasons, it is advisable to use the ; as a separation symbol (semicolon separated values) as *akoúste* cannot handle comma-separated values that contain comma's.

+Stimulus tables are uploaded by **Open a Stimulus Table (.csv):**. *akoúste* is designed to work with local stimulus files.
+However, modern web browsers prohibit mixing the access of web URLs and local files.
+Therefor, it is not possible to access local audio files from *akousteCreate.html*.
+The examples given all use web URLs to access sound files.
+They are practical to debug the experiment.
+When the experiment is completed and ready for execution, the stimulus table can be uploaded and the experiment saved with **Save Experiment...**.
+If the file paths are entered correctly, the experiment file can be opened in a browser and the experiment will run with the local files (see above for browser settings).
+There is a trick to save an experiment with URL stimuli and then save a *.js* file with the local file stimulus list next to it, the *Audiotest* example uses this trick.
+When started, the experiment will load the stimuli in the *.js* file.
+The button to downoad this *.js* stimulus table, **Download stimuli** will appear after uploading the *.csv* table.

+Stimulus files can be entered as full or relative paths or full URLs.
+When a comon base folder path or URL path is given in the **URL/path to audio:** parameter, eg, *./Stimuli/*, only the varying part of the path or URL has to be placed in the stimulus table.

+*akoúste* Ignores all columns in the stimulus table that are not mentioned in the experiment.
+The output of the experiment is the original stimulus table, with columns added for answers, number of the stimulus during presentation, and AB switch if applicable.
+Note that the output table has the rows in the order of presentation with practice rows pre-pended if present.

+This approach was chosen to simplify analysis as all data needed for the analysis can be placed in the stimulus table and will remain associated with the correct stimuli even after randomization.
+Note that the name or code of the subject is *not* known to *akoúste* and not stored in the answers.
+There is a sperate script that can add this to the answers, *ProcessResults.html*.

+As the resul files have to be communicated by the subjects themselves and might become corrupted during transport, there is an option to add a error check after each answer row.
+This can be checked by *ProcessResults.html* too.

 ## Markdown

 The user facing part of the experiment is a web-page.
 The text and layout of this page are designed using an adapted Markdown language, [markdown-it](https://markdown-it.github.io/).
 The markdown library is obtained from [https://cdn.jsdelivr.net/npm/markdown-it@14.1.0/dist/](https://cdn.jsdelivr.net/npm/markdown-it@14.1.0/dist/), *markdown-it.min.js*.
 This file can also be downloaded and stored locally in the same folder as *akousteCreate.html* when convenient.
 It will then be loaded automatically if the link is not available.